 The Nutanix Kubernetes Volume Plugin uses iSCSI based storage from Nutanix ABS (Acropolis Block Storage).
-With the upcoming support of NFS v4 for Acropolis File Services (AFS ) will enable every more options.
-With advanced intelligence used for data placement Nutanix Enterprise Cloud OS can run an all flash nodes, hybrid nodes, mixed all flash and hybrid nodes .
+With the upcoming support of NFS v4 for Acropolis File Services (AFS ) will enable even more options.
+With advanced intelligence used for data placement Nutanix Enterprise Cloud OS can run on all flash nodes, hybrid nodes, or mixed clusters all flash and hybrid nodes.
 You can even add storage only nodes to accommodate a variety of needs.

-As an example you may have 8 All Flash Nutanix nodes running VMs and Containers but you also might have 4 storage only hybrid nodes for extra capacity.
-Nutanix ABS can utilize the storage controllers from all of the nodes including the storage only nodes if other resources are busier.
+As an example if you have 8 All Flash Nutanix nodes running VMs and Containers but you also might have 4 storage only hybrid nodes for extra capacity, Nutanix ABS can utilize the storage controllers from all of the nodes including the storage only nodes if other resources are busier.

 Below is how you would create the StorageClass on Nutanix.

 I was testing on an all flash system, so there wasn't any point to pin my storage to SSD.
 I selected the silver storage class.
 To use the storage class, you have to create and use a Persistent Volume Claim.
 When you create a claim with dynamic persistent volume definitions, the plug-in automatically provisions the volume.
 Persistent Volume Claim (PVC) APIs are used to request storage.
 By using PVC, you can specify the size and access mode for storage.
 When the pod is deleted, the volume is considered released and deleted.
 You can change the default behavior by changing the ReclaimPolicy to Retain.